seurat-atreides/Teltonika_RUTOS_fixes/README.md

 ```
 This is the command composition I was expecting to see!<br>
 BTW, I reduced the PCAP file size to 1MB (-C 1) and no rotation (-W 1) to keep the RAM usage lower.

+> [!NOTE]
+> The script was refactored using VS-Code.
+AKAIK it's ScriptCheck conform.